ardinsys/financial-charts/docs/guide/data-and-updates.md

 ## Troubleshooting gaps and jumps

 - **Gaps after switching step size:** the chart remaps data on `updateCoreOptions`; zoom/pan reset is expected when `stepSize` changes.
-- **Live chart stops scrolling:** when auto range is on, the view only follows the right edge if you haven’t panned away; reset with `updateCoreOptions("auto", ...)` or clear `panOffset`.
+- **Live chart stops scrolling:** when auto range is on, the view only follows the right edge if you haven’t panned away; reset with `updateCoreOptions("auto", ...)` to re-anchor to the latest data.
 - **Mixed timezones:** pass UTC timestamps (number) rather than `Date` instances to keep snapping consistent across locales.